 Edit Cortana’s Data

-Keep in mind that clearing Cortana’s data on you will make it difficult for the service to provide recommendations and other relevant information.
+Remember that clearing Cortana’s data on you will make it difficult for the service to provide recommendations and other relevant information.

 In terms of the Health Activity option, just do things as if you were editing and or deleting the Cortana data.
-Bear in mind that the Health activity option might not be around for long seeing as the Microsoft Band has been canceled.
+Bear in mind that the Health activity option might not be around for long, seeing as the Microsoft Band has been canceled.
 Chances are, the company could release another version or something similar in the future, but we wouldn’t hold our breath for that ever happening.

 Let’s Talk About Search History

-To clear your search history click on the relevant button then select “Clear Search History” to move forward.
+To clear your search history click on the relevant button, then select “Clear Search History” to move forward.
 Bear in mind that clearing your search history will make it difficult for Bing to provide relevant search results

 Overall, this is a great thing Microsoft has done.
 It’s easy to understand, and there are even animated images to make the experience that much better.
 You can use this dashboard to harden Microsoft Account Privacy Settings.